PowerPoint tips for poster creation

 Where are the images coming from?

 Images copied from the web are low resolution (72 dpi) and are not good quality for a printed poster.
-Minimum image resolution should be 150 dpi at actual printing size for best results.
+Minimum image resolution should be at least 150 dpi at actual printing size for best results.

 What is the deadline?